T145/black-mirror/.github/README.md

   <code>dnsmasq.conf</code> format.
 This list doesn't support it
   because you can just place
   <code>addn-hosts=black_ipv{4-6}.txt</code> in the config or as a
   passed parameter and have it work properly.
+If you're using the
+  <code>RADVD</code> daemon, use the IPv6 list.
+Otherwise, use the IPv4 version
+  even if you have IPv6 support set up.
 I've tested this across all the mentioned platforms using <code>dig{6}</code> on a small sample size and had each host null-routed successfully.
-  If you're using the <code>RADVD</code> daemon, use the IPv6 version.
-  Otherwise, use the IPv4 version.
   <a href="https://thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html">DNSmasq's
   man page</a> discusses this further, and <a href= "https://wiki.dd-wrt.com/wiki/index.php/Ad_blocking">DDWRT's ad